Semen: Euphemisms

 A huge variety of euphemisms and dysphemisms have been invented to describe semen.
-For a complete list of terms, see sexual slang.
+For a list of terms, see sexual slang.

-Slang terms for semen include cum, jizz, spunk (primarily British English), spooge and/or splooge, load, nut, seed, and love juice.
+Slang terms for semen include cum, jism (also shortened to jizz), spunk (primarily British English), spooge and/or splooge, load, nut, seed, and love juice.
 The term cum can also refer to an orgasm (when used as a verb rather than as a noun), while load is derived from the phrase blowing a load, referring to an ejaculation.
-The term nut originally refers to the testicles, but can be used to refer both semen and ejaculation.
+The term nut originally referred to a testicle, but can be used to refer to both semen and ejaculation.